 Christopher received his PhD from the University of St Andrews in 2009.
 Since then he has worked with Prof. Thomas Krauss as a Post-doctoral fellow, taking on responsibility for the day-to-day running of the microphotonics research group.
 In 2013, Christopher moved with Thomas to start a new research group at the University of York.
 While at York, Christopher has been involved in the design and building of a new state-of-the-art cleanroom facility based at the York Nanocentre, he has also been instrumental in the setting up of the new Photonics group's optical laboratories based at the Department of Physics.
-As part of his duties Christopher has built a proprietary reactive ion etching system based upon a design by Prof. Thomas Krauss.
+As part of his duties, Christopher has built a proprietary reactive ion etching system.
 Christopher has expertise in many aspects of micro/nano-fabrication including both photo- and electron-beam lithography, wet and dry etching, and thin-film deposition (using both a proprietary sputtering system, again designed and built in-house and thermal/electron-beam evaporation).
 In 2018, Christopher was asked to project manage the building/refurbishment of the new Microfluidics laboratory-based alongside the group's other fabrication facilities.
 This lab includes, among other things, a state-of-the-art mask-less photolithography system as well as a parylene-C conformal coating system.

 Christopher is not supported by any one project grant, this gives him the flexibility to work within many areas.
-Recently he has worked in such varied areas as MidIR photonic crystals, On-chip quantum optics, terahertz generation, and all-silicon light emission, 2D materials, bio-photonics (focussed on biofilm formation and antimicrobial resistance), spintronics and nanoscale thermal transport.
-Christopher's other duties include the upkeep of the research group's website with the help of Dr Giampaolo Pitruzzello, general purchasing for the group, the running of both the group's cleanroom facility and photonics laboratories, the chairing of various group activities.
+Over the last few years, he has worked in such varied areas as MidIR photonic crystals, On-chip quantum optics, terahertz generation, all-silicon light emission, 2D materials, bio-photonics (focussed on biofilm formation and antimicrobial resistance), spintronics and nanoscale thermal transport.
+Christopher's other duties include the upkeep of the research group's website with the help of Dr Giampaolo Pitruzzello, general purchasing for the group, the running of both the group's cleanroom facility, microfluidics laboratory and photonics laboratories, and the chairing of various group activities.
 Christopher has also, and continues too, co-supervise a number the visiting and junior members of the research group.
 As well as taking on the role of project manager for a number of smaller projects within the group.

-Donato graduated from Politecnico di Bari (Italy) with a MSc degree in Electronic Engineering in 2013 with an internship at the Microphotonics and Photonic Crystals Group at University of St. Andrews (Scotland) under the supervision of Prof. Thomas Krauss.
+Donato graduated from Politecnico di Bari (Italy) with an MSc degree in Electronic Engineering in 2013 with an internship at the Microphotonics and Photonic Crystals Group at University of St. Andrews (Scotland).

 In January 2014 he started his PhD in the Optoelectronics Laboratory of Politecnico di Bari.
-His PhD research concerned the design and fabrication of an optofluidic system for optical trapping of sub-micrometer particles.
-In 2015 and 2016 he spent most of his PhD as a visitor in the Photonics group at York University for his experimental activities.
+His PhD research concerned the design and fabrication of an optofluidic system for optical trapping of sub-micrometre particles. in collaboration with the Photonics Group at the University of York.

 In January 2017, Donato joined the group as a research assistant involved in the project “Challenging the Limits of Photonics: Structured Light” funded by EPSRC.
 His activities concern the study and fabrication of photonic devices to maximize light-matter interaction.
 Since June 2018, Donato is a postdoctoral researcher in the group working on the design, fabrication and characterization of optical devices for optical trapping and biosensing applications.

 Andrea Di Falco